Characterization for Campanato norm via quasi-Banach function spaces not assuming the Fatou property: Remarks

 \section{Remarks}

 To compile this section, we referred to the survey paper \cite{LoNi24} by Lorist and Nieraeth.
-The definition of rBfs used in Theorem \ref{thm:main} coincides with the original definition of Banach function spaces given by Zaanen and Luxemburg.
+The original Banach function spaces not assuming the Fatou property were first considered by Zaanen and Luxemburg \cite{LuZa63,Zaanen67}.

 In this section, the symbol $L^0(\Omega)$ denotes the set of all measurable functions on a general measure space $(\Omega,\mu)$.

 \begin{definition}[{\cite[Section 2]{LoNi24}}] The space $X(\Omega)=(X(\Omega),\|\cdot\|_X)\subset L^0(\Omega)$ called a quasi-Banach function space if it satisfies the following properties. \begin{itemize} \item[{\rm (i)}] If $f\in X(\Omega)$ and $g\in L^0(\Omega)$ with $|g|\le|f|$, then $g\in X(\Omega)$ with $\|g\|_X\le\|f\|_X$.